-Dean's Fellowship in Surface Engineering (Senior Research Fellow), Faculty of Engineering
+Dean's Fellowship at Senior Research Fellow, Faculty of Engineering

 Following my doctoral research, I worked as a research fellow (academic) at the Cranfield University, where my research was focused on high temperature performance of advanced materials and coatings for low carbon power generation technologies.
 I was involved in developing high velocity oxy-fuel coatings, plasma spraying coatings, laser deposited coatings, as well as diffusion slurry coatings for ultra supercritical power plants and biomass fired boilers.
 I designed a programme of research for two large TSB funded projects (ASPECT and ASPIRE) and implemented the research plan on a large EU FP7 funded project (NEXTGENPOWER).
 I was the course director for MSc in Offshore and Ocean Technology with Materials Engineering.